-- Excise taxes and tariffs contribute $152 billion or 4 percent.
+- Excise taxes and tariffs contribute $157 billion or 4%.

-- Earnings from the Federal Reserve's holdings add $55 billion or 2 percent.
+- Earnings from the Federal Reserve's holdings add $49 billion or 2%.
 Those are interest payments on the U.S. Treasury debt the Fed acquired through quantitative easing.

-- Estate taxes and other miscellaneous revenue supply the remaining 2 percent.
+- Estate taxes and other miscellaneous revenue supply the remaining 2%.

 It's estimated that each taxpayer works until late April each year to pay for all federal revenue collected.
 That's Tax Freedom Day.
 Can you think of anything else for which you've worked as hard and long?

-In its budget, the government expected to spend $4.407 trillion.
-Most of this, about 62 percent of expenditure, pays for mandated benefits such as Social Security, Medicare, and Medicaid.
+The government expects to spend $4.746 trillion.
+Almost 60% pays for mandated benefits such as Social Security, Medicare, and Medicaid.

-The remaining 38 percent of the budget pays for everything else.
+The remaining $1.4 trillion pays for everything else.
 It's called discretionary spending.
 The U.S. Congress changes this amount each year.
 It uses the president's budget as a starting point.

-The budget proposal set mandatory spending at $2.739 trillion.
-Social Security was by far the biggest expense at $1.046 trillion.
-Medicare was next at $625 billion, followed by Medicaid at $412 billion.
+The budget estimates mandatory spending will be $2.841 trillion in FY 2020.
+Social Security was by far the biggest expense at $1.102 trillion.
+Medicare was next at $679 billion, followed by Medicaid at $418 billion.

-Social Security costs are currently covered 100 percent by payroll taxes and interest on past payroll taxes that have been invested.
+Social Security costs are currently covered 100% by payroll taxes and interest on investments.
 Until 2010, there was more coming into the Social Security Trust Fund than being paid out.
-Thanks to interest on investments, the Trust Fund is still running a surplus.
+Thanks to its investments, the Trust Fund is still running a surplus.
 But, the Trust Fund’s Board estimates that this surplus will be depleted by 2032.
-Social Security revenue, from payroll taxes and interest earned, will cover only 77 percent of the benefits promised to retirees.
+Social Security revenue, from payroll taxes and interest earned, will cover only 77% of the benefits promised to retirees.

 Medicare is already underfunded.
 Medicare taxes don't pay for all benefits, so this program relies on general tax dollars to pay for a portion of it.
-Medicaid is 100 percent funded by the general fund
+Medicaid is 100% funded by the general fund